AdguardTeam/KnowledgeBaseVPN/README.md

 - `yarn build`

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## Localization

+Translations are not pushed to the repo and prepared on-the-fly (`i18n` folder is added to `.gitignore`).

+Here's how you can debug translations locally.

+1. Download translations: `CROWDIN_PERSONAL_TOKEN="YOURTOKEN" yarn run crowdin download`
+2. Run Docusaurus with the language of your choice: `yarn run start -- --locale de`